nokunishi/cat_compiler/README.md

-compiler for hypothetical cat programming language ^._.^
+compiler that converts a simple, intuitive language into c